Focus43/Concrete5-Pagoda/README.md

 * Once the app has launched, visit the app dashboard and look for 'Show Git Clone Url'.
 Copy the URL, then on your local computer, `$ git clone {git-url-here}`.

 * In the repo root on your machine, `$cd vagrant_box && vagrant up`.
-Watch the magic...
+Watch Vagrant build your development environment (could take a while).

+#### Build Locally ####

-Once the VM is done provisioning, open a browser and go to http://localhost:8080 (assuming port 8080 is not being used on your machine).
+Once the VM is done provisioning, open a browser and go to `http://localhost:8080` (assuming port 8080 is not being used on your machine).
 If :8080 is in use by another program, the VM will automatically bind to the next available port.
 When you `vagrant up`, it'll tell you where.

 Now open the project in your favorite IDE, build something awesome, and when you're ready to push the changes to your live Pagodabox instance, just...

-`$ git add . && commit -m "Built something fly"
+* `$ git add . && commit -m "Built something fly"
-`$ git push origin pagoda` (and again watch the magic as your entire code base gets deployed from version control)
+* `$ git push origin pagoda`

 Rinse and repeat.

+**Note** If you're new to developing within a VM, understand this: you write all the code on your local machine, but when you visit `http://localhost:8080` in a browser, your code base is being executed completely within the VM.
+Its totally segregated from whatever operating system your using.
+The VM is running Ubuntu linux.

 #### Starting/Stopping the VM for day-to-day development ####